ahuckenbeck/zabbix-MSTeams-alertscript/README.md

 * `{ALERT.SUBJECT}`
 * `{ALERT.MESSAGE}`

-Finally, an action can then be created on the "Actions" sub-tab of the "Configuration" tab within the Zabbix servers web interface to notify the Mircosoft Teams Channel ensuring that the "Subject" is "PROBLEM" for "Default message" and "RECOVERY" should you choose to send a "Recovery message".
+Finally, an action can then be created on the "Actions" sub-tab of the "Configuration" tab within the Zabbix servers web interface.

-Keeping the messages short is probably a good idea; use something such as the following for the contents of each message:

-	{TRIGGER.NAME} - {HOSTNAME} ({IPADDRESS})
+Give it a name and click enable to activate the script.
+Choose "Operations" tab and click New in Operations area.
+Choose "Run command" in "Operation type" dropdown.
+In target list add "Current host".
+Select "Custom script" as type.
+Select to "Execute on" "Zabbix server (proxy)".
+In "Command" textarea paste:

+    /bin/bash /usr/lib/zabbix/alertscripts/teams.sh '{EVENT.SEVERITY}: {HOST.NAME}' '{EVENT.NAME}'

+Click the "Update"-link and repeat these final steps for "Recovery operations" and "Update operations" tabs.
+Click the "Update" button on the buttom to save your work.

 Testing
 -------